IoT Open Basic

 Since the right name now has been chosen, just click OK and the virtual appliance should start.

-When stared you will see a black screen with something like:
+When started you will see a black screen with something like:

 Debian GNU/Linux 10 iot-open tty1